It (novel): 1984–1985

 Henry confronts Mike at the library, but Mike escapes, seriously injured.
 It instructs Henry to kill the rest of the Losers, but Henry is killed while attacking Eddie.
 It then appears to Tom and orders him to capture Audra, bringing Audra to Its lair, where Audra becomes catatonic, and Tom, seeing It in its true form, collapses with shock.
 Bill, Ben, Beverly, Richie, and Eddie learn that Mike is near death and realize they are being forced into another confrontation with It.
-They descend into the sewers and use their strength as a group to "send energy" to a hospitalized Mike, who fights off a nurse that is under the control of It.
-They reach Its lair and find that It has taken the form of a giant spider.
+They descend into the sewers and use their strength as a group to "send energy" to a hospitalized Mike, who fights off a nurse who is under the control of It.

+They reach It's lair, and the clown transforms into its true form: a giant, mutated spider-like creature.
 Bill and Richie enter Its mind through the Ritual of Chüd, but they get lost in It.
-Eddie injures It by spraying his asthma medication down Its throat, but It bites off Eddie's arm, killing him.
+Eddie injures It by spraying his asthma medication down Its throat, using the monster's powers of imagination to believe he is spraying acid in It's mouth, which works.
+It bites off Eddie's arm, killing him.
 It runs away to tend to its injuries, but Bill, Richie, and Ben chase after and find that It has laid eggs.
 Ben stays behind to destroy the eggs, while Bill and Richie head toward their final confrontation with It.
+Bill surprises and attacks It, before managing to wound It's heart.
+The Spider attempts to bargain with the group, but the Losers collectively beat, stomp and dismember the creature, killing It.

-Bill fights his way inside Its body, locates Its heart, and destroys it.
-The group meets up to head out of Its lair, and although they try to bring Audra and Eddie's bodies with them, they are forced to leave Eddie behind.
+The group meets up to head out of It's lair, and although they try to bring Audra and Eddie's bodies with them, they are forced to leave Eddie behind.
 They realize that the scars on their hands from their blood pact have disappeared, indicating that their ordeal is finally over.

 At the same time, the worst storm in Maine's history sweeps through Derry, and the downtown area collapses.
 Mike concludes that Derry is dying.
 The Losers return home and gradually begin to forget about It, Derry, and each other all over again.
 Mike's memory of the events of that summer also begins to fade, as well as any of the records he had written down previously, much to his relief, and he considers starting a new life elsewhere.
 Ben and Beverly leave together and become a couple, and Richie returns to California.
 Bill is the last to leave Derry.
 Before he goes, he takes Audra, still catatonic, for a ride on Silver, which awakens her from her catatonia, and they share a kiss.